Covid-19 pandemic: Where are the global coronavirus hotspots?

-Coronavirus is continuing its spread across the world, with nearly 19 million confirmed cases in 188 countries.
-More than 700,000 people have lost their lives.
+Coronavirus is continuing its spread across the world, with more than 32 million confirmed cases in 188 countries and a death toll fast approaching one million.

-Cases of the disease are continuing to surge in many countries, while others which had apparent success in suppressing initial outbreaks are now seeing infections rise again.
+The virus is surging in many regions and some countries that had apparent success in suppressing initial outbreaks are also seeing infections rise again.

 Where are cases and deaths rising?

 As the global death toll nears one million, the World Health Organization (WHO) has warned it could hit two million before an effective vaccine is widely used.